 -- ideal for students interested in engineering, computer science, data science, laboratory sciences, natural science, and data analysis.
 Science, Technology, Engineering & Math -- ideal for those who are curious to learn about a range of potential career opportunities.
 Exploring

 Have you seen the list of past internship locations?

 Time to take a look!

-Feel free to use the list as inspiration, or contact the sites directly.
-If you do, it is useful to cc Richard Watts and let the site know that you will be getting credit through UVM.
-If you do decide to email, try to hit the following points in your message:
+Feel free to use the list of previous internship sites as inspiration, or contact the sites directly.
+If you reach out via email, try to hit the following points in your message:

 I am very interested in getting involved with _______ and believe my skillset to be a good fit with your goals.an internship at ____________.